mienaikoe/ziyu/Chapters/2-7-Chapter14.md

     He glanced at hae again to check his statement.
 Blood continued to drip out of the wound, and the convulsions were slowing.

-    Ramne continued, "You think you know what happened here, don't you, Kip.
+    Ramne continued, "You think you know what happened here, don't you, Kipnu.
 Everybody took Cas' good nature and then stabbed hae in the back with it.
 We told hae to fight back, but instead thi fled into the dark forest with hae kaln.
 Thi chose to abandon everyone while Setre and I tried to save it from burning to the ground."

     Ramne leaned over Ginnu, his chest above haes with his palms on his knees.
-He took a closer look at Kip in the light of his decorated body.
+He took a closer look at Kipnu in the light of his decorated body.

     He said, "You might think yourself a noble man.
 But that means nothing here.
 Ulukoma is shit.
 You dominate everything you can.
 And then you die."

-    Kip met his gaze with conviction in his eyes.
+    Kipnu met his gaze with conviction in his eyes.
 "When Ara fades from the sky and you've killed off everyone you had a chance to love, I hope you find the decency to regret it all as you die alone in the dark."

     He chuckled a quick breath, barely a puff, and told him, "Nobody dies in the dark."

     Rising to his right, he turned and stared comfortably into the void as if speaking to an invisible friend.

-    "You know what, Kip, I like you.
+    "You know what, Kipnu, I like you.
 Let's make a deal, I'll let you live at the end of all this and you can stay here to be my personal servant."

     "Get the fuck out of here."

     "Just think about it.
 This'll be the only place left when the darkness falls and you mainlanders kill each other in the chaos."

-    Kip walked closer to challenge him and said, "We aren't like you!"
+    Kipnu walked closer to challenge him and said, "We aren't like you!"

     Ramne smirked in his face and said, "Not yet."

-    Ramne backed away slowly from Kip, their eyes fixated on each other, and then he turned to fade into the infinite abyss.
+    Ramne backed away slowly from Kipnu, their eyes fixated on each other, and then he turned to fade into the infinite abyss.

-    Without pause, Kip once again dropped to Ginnu and took an observation, "Unconscious; pulse high; pressure high; temperature still high; breathing...stopped"
+    Without pause, Kipnu once again dropped to Ginnu and took an observation, "Unconscious; pulse high; pressure high; temperature still high; breathing...stopped"

     "Dammit, Ramne," he said under his breath.

     He scrambled to find the hot tip in the dust and caught it with a finger.
 From a satchel at his waist, he produced some kelp collagen Casra had given him, and applied it to the wound.
 She said it would melt over a wound, but he wasn't sure if it would do the trick with one so big and full of blood.
 Without being able to see the wound, he imagined the vasculature system in the area, as he was trained to do.
 He positioned the hot tip and melted the collagen over the artery exactly where the fractured skull piece would have punctured it.
 The cauterizing procedure was nearly instant; he had been rehearsing it in his head while talking to Ramne.

     *Kanosin reduces blood pressure.* He reached back into the pouch with his bloody fingers and produced the syringe and ampule.
 It took only a few presses to warm the hot tip enough to sanitize the needle.
 He punctured the wax seal of the ampule with the syringe, and set the puncture lever to let the translucent blue liquid enter the needle. *It's ready.* He pulled hae shirt down to expose hae chest and plunged the kanosin into it over one of hae hearts.
-Glowing blue streaks radiated underneath hae pallid skin as they had for Kip a single night ago.
+Glowing blue streaks radiated underneath hae pallid skin as they had for Kipnu a single night ago.
 Hae eyes gazed forward and inward, sitting lifeless in their cradles where they had been alive moments ago.
-Kip watched as they dilated ever so slightly, but didn't move.
+Kipnu watched as they dilated ever so slightly, but didn't move.

     He checked her vitals again, "Unconscious.
 Temperature lower.
 Pulse...No no no!"